Rain Clox

 Rain Clox was the trade name given to a series of electromechanical irrigation controllers produced by the Rain Bird Corporation from 1962 to the late 2000s (decade), and were largely responsible for giving rise to the widespread use of automatic irrigation.
 The first model was the ME11AB, capable of running 11 stations on two schedules.
 A scaled-down residential model, the RC-8, was formally introduced in 1968 and was marketed as the "first appliance for the garden".
 The Los Angeles Times reported in 1967 that architects incorporated the RC-8 into a suburban housing development in Glendale, California, planning on adding the cost of the system to the mortgage.
 The controllers were used in controlled experiments of swine waste lagoon systems.
 The product line would later range from compact 3-station mechanical units to 23-station multi-program devices.

 The Rain Clox series controllers were known for their durability.
 In 1997, Rain Bird held a contest to find the oldest functioning controller, eventually locating an RC-8 manufactured in 1964 which was still functioning after it survived a tornado.
 A considerable online aftermarket for the controllers has appeared following their discontinuation.

 Model Series

 RC

-Dual-schedule controllers with individual switches for each station to run on either A or B program.
-Rain Bird later resurrected this design as the "Turfmaster".